 It would be impossible for me to keep track of all the the different pregnancy/ pre-natal classes starting and stopping in Berlin, however, here is a list of all the organisations and people I know that are offering (at the time I write this) pregnancy/pre-natal yoga or Pilates in English in the city.
 Please be aware that class availability changes regularly, so always check their website / contact them about current classes.

-Being pregnant away from family and friends can be tough, especially so if your friendship group doesn't consist of other parents(-to-be) and if you don't know many people in Berlin.
+Being pregnant, or having young children, away from family and friends can be tough, especially so if your friendship group doesn't consist of other parents(-to-be) or if you don't know many people in Berlin.

-Never fear though, there are still many ways to get to know other pregnant women, as well as parents both on and offline.
-In fact, Berlin is full of many opportunities to get to know other mums (and dads), pretty much wherever you are.
-Here are my tips on where to go/join...
+Never fear though, Berlin is full of many opportunities to get to know other mums (and dads), pretty much wherever you are.
+Here are my tips on how..

 What is a Beleghebamme?